kae3g/grainkae3g/docs/course/lessons/lesson-08-display-management-and-build-systems.md

 ## 🎓 Next Lesson Preview

-**Lesson 09: Decentralized Package Distribution and CI/CD**
+**Lesson 09: Blockchain Economics and Decentralized Publishing**

 Topics:
+- Modern Monetary Theory (MMT) basics (Stephanie Kelton, Randy Wray)
+- ICP/Solana validator economics (USD backing of crypto infrastructure)
+- Micropayments and artist economics
+- Real resources vs. speculation
 - Deploying packages to multiple platforms (GitHub + Codeberg)
 - Continuous Integration / Continuous Deployment

-- Automatic mirroring between repositories
-- Grainclay package distribution
-- GitHub Actions and automation
+**Prepare**:

-**Prepare**: Think about how you would share software with friends if you couldn't use the App Store or Google Play.
+1. Think about how you would share software with friends if you couldn't use the App Store or Google Play
+2. Read: How do taxes work?
+Where does government money come from?
+3. Optional: Listen to "The Deficit Myth" by Stephanie Kelton (audiobook on Spotify Premium)

 ---